 In 2000, Fennelly and Renderer purchased a home in the Adirondacks and moved to north country.
-In the last two decades her work has been shown in various galleries including Lake Placid Center for the Arts, A Point of View Gallery, the Corscaden Gallery in Keene Valley as well as the gallery at the Upper Jay Arts' Center where she had her studio for many years.
-She has most recently showed at Laura Donovan Designs on Church Street in Lenox during the 2014 Summer Show and the Weller Memorial Library in April of 2015.
-Local art lovers will be happy to learn she will be showing her most recent work at The Art Barn Gallery in her hometown of Tyringham, Massachusetts.
+In the last two decades her work has been shown in various galleries including Lake Placid Center for the Arts, A Point of View Gallery, the Corscaden Gallery in Keene Valley, Wells Memorial Library in Upper Jay as well the Upper Jay Arts Center where she had her studio and served on the board for many years.

 “Using skillful hands, Amy Fennelly composes layer upon layer until what she arrives at is a masterly concerto of art, each collage appearing to the viewer like an elaborate and intricately woven painting” –M. Sirighano 2010